 I remember vividly as a child the last few days before Christmas seemed to last an eternity.
 And on the morning of my 8th birthday party, it felt impossible that I would have to wait until afternoon to see my friends.

-At the same time, although I feel like I “just” had my son, he now goes to school.
+At the same time, although I feel like I “just” had my son, it won’t be too long before he’s at high school.
 And even though in my mind I was an undergraduate student until very recently, I am now teaching undergrads who hadn’t even been born when I started uni.
 What on earth is going on?

 I have hopefully become wiser with age, but that doesn’t mean I’ve learned to disrupt the space-time continuum.
 It clearly comes down to my perception of time.